How AI is Changing Home Insurance: Drone Inspections, Satellite Imagery & Your Rates

 Pincher's Pro Tip

-Keep your roof in good shape — it's the #1 factor AI systems flag.
-Addressing minor issues like moss growth, loose shingles, or overhanging branches proactively can prevent automated risk flags that raise your premium or trigger a non-renewal notice.
+Keep your roof in good shape.
+It's the #1 factor AI systems flag.
+Addressing minor issues like moss growth, loose shingles, or overhanging branches proactively can prevent automated flags that raise your premium or trigger a non-renewal notice.

 How Predictive Analytics Affects Your Rate

 Traditional underwriting relied heavily on your claims history: what happened in the past drove what you'd pay in the future.
 AI-powered predictive analytics flips that model.
-Insurers now use forward-looking risk scores that estimate what's likely to happen next based on a wide range of inputs.
+A consumer advocate quoted by CNBC notes that pricing now reflects what experts anticipate may happen in the future rather than what has occurred in the past.
+Insurers now use forward-looking risk scores built from 500 to 1,500+ variables per property to estimate what's likely to happen next.

 Traditional Underwriting